General terms and conditions

 We may send you written confirmation via email of issues that we have discussed with you that may adversely affect your application.
 We may also record case notes and contact you with any updates.
 It is your responsibility to check your records on SAMIS and your email accounts regularly for correspondence.

-It is your responsibility to make sure you have valid immigration permission to study in the UK, to keep your contact details up to date on SAMIS, and to let SIS know if there are any changes to your circumstances or studies, you have changed your immigration permission or have a new passport or Biometric Residence Permit.
+It is your responsibility to make sure you have valid immigration permission to study in the UK, to keep your contact details up to date on SAMIS, and to let SIS know if there are any changes to your circumstances or studies, you have changed your immigration permission, have a new passport, or a new Biometric Residence Permit.

 SIS will make the CAS statement available to you once they have evidence that you will be able to make a successful visa application.
-Information in the CAS is not legally binding, and is subject to change (for example tuition fees).
-It is your responsibility to inform the Student Immigration Service of any details on your CAS that are incorrect.
+Information in the CAS is not legally binding and is subject to change (for example tuition fees).
+It is your responsibility to inform the Student Immigration Service if any details on your CAS are incorrect.

-Please note that the issuing of your CAS does not guarantee a successful visa application.
-It is your responsibility to make sure that you provide accurate and complete information and supporting documentation when submitting your Student visa application.
-Further information about our CAS issuing process is available in our CAS issuing procedures.
+The issuing of your CAS does not guarantee a successful visa application.
+It is your responsibility to ensure you meet UKVI requirements and provide accurate and complete information, and supporting documentation when submitting your Student visa application.

 All students are expected to arrive for the start date of their course.
-Delays to arrival are permitted for a standard period of 2 weeks after the course start date for all students, with the exception of pre-sessional students who are permitted to arrive up to one week late.
+Delays to arrival are permitted for a standard period of two weeks after the course start date for all students, except for pre-sessional students who are permitted to arrive up to one week late.
 For new international students requiring a Student visa, a latest date of arrival after the course start date is always stated on their CAS.